dark haired model with blowout

 Style SOS

-7 Tips from our Hair Pros
+7 Blowout Tips from our Hair Pros

 Rough Dry Your Hair First

-Master colorist Charlie Rose says “Blow dry your hair at least 80% dry if not a little more before taking a round brush to it.”
-This saves her arms from getting tired and helps maintain body.
-Travis agrees, and points out that you’ll need to apply your styling products before it gets to that 80-90% dry point.
-As a general rule, 50% dry is a good point to apply classic stylers like BLOWOUT butter (for medium-coarse hair looking for a silky finish), SHAPE gelee (when you need body, volume and some backbone to hold the curl of your blowout) and MOUSSE foam (a good option if you are looking for even more hold).
-When hair is slightly damp, the products will spread evenly through hair without getting watered down.
+Travis also points out that you’ll need to apply your styling products before it gets to that 80-90% dry point.
+As a general rule, 50% dry is a good point to apply classic stylers like BLOWOUT butter (for thicker hair looking for a silky finish), SHAPE gelee (when you need body, volume, and some backbone to hold the curl of your blowout), or MOUSSE foam (a good option if you are looking for even more hold without the weight).
+When hair is slightly damp, products will spread evenly throughout hair without getting watered down.

-Here’s How to Choose a Hair Dryer.
+How to Choose the Best Hair Dryer

 • Air speed – Stronger air speed allows for faster, lower heat drying time.
-Ideally, air speed clocks in around 90 mph
+Ideally, air speed clocks in around 90 mph.

-• Weight – Lighter blow dryers tend to have less air speed, but unless you’ve got stylist-strong biceps, the benefits of a light blow dryer are clear
+• Weight – Lighter blow dryers tend to have less air speed, but unless you’ve got stylist-strong biceps, the benefits of a light blow dryer are clear.

-• Warranty – Look for at least a year of protection from damage and breaks
+• Warranty – Look for at least a year of protection from damage and breaks.

 Where to Start – Sectioning Your Hair for a Blowout at Home